How Difficult Is Gokyo Lake Trek?

 The Final Say

-You will also walk around 5 to 6 hours a day, hence basic physical fitness and mental health are essential to complete this trek.
-The breathtaking views of mountains and serene turquoise lake make it a once in a lifetime opportunity.
-Overall, the Gokyo Lake Trek difficulty is moderately challenging and can complete it with proper packing and preparation.
+You will walk around 5 to 6 hours a day, so basic physical fitness and mental preparedness are important to complete this trek comfortably.
+The views of mountains and the calm surroundings of the lakes make it a rewarding experience despite the effort involved.